 The fact that there are so many incentives being offered for vaccination should make you, at least, pause before getting the shot.
 Medical Products and treatments or any other kind of programs or products that are highly beneficial for people don’t need to be continually incentivized.

 Incentives definitely influence participation.
 They are exploitative of vulnerable people and leverage economic hardship to increase vaccination.
 Offering incentives introduces motivations that corrupt pure medical decision-making.
 Incentives to participate in the experimental COVID shot are unethical and unlawful.

 In a free society, intrusions into people’s lives, their bodies, and their choices shouldn’t exist.
-Most people know what’s good for them. given information from different sources, people are capable of making decisions and flock towards products and programs willingly without the need of any form of coercive tactic, mandates, or incentives.
+Most people know what’s good for them. given information from different sources, people are capable of making decisions and flock toward products and programs willingly without the need for any form of coercive tactic, mandates, or incentives.